We believe nature knows best. That is why our products only contain pure kratom obtained from organically-grown leaves.

 Is Kratom Legal?

+Since kratom is relatively new in the United States, its legal status is currently in a legal grey area.
 While kratom supplements are legal in most parts of the country, some jurisdictions have placed restrictions on its use, possession, and/or cultivation.
 There are currently six states in which kratom is considered illegal.
 There are also a few cities and counties in legal states where kratom use and possession are limited or banned.

 To learn more about the status of kratom in your city and state, we encourage you to explore our kratom legality page.